TrendsStrategy2026

 3. Premium Blanks, Higher Margins

 The race-to-the-bottom era of $18 Gildan tees is rough for new sellers.
-Many are switching to premium blanks — Bella+Canvas 3001, heavyweight Champion hoodies, all-over-print garments — and reporting better margins despite the higher base cost.
+One alternative is to test better blanks — Bella+Canvas 3001, heavyweight Champion hoodies, all-over-print garments — and price them as higher-quality products instead of trying to be the cheapest listing.

 The math makes sense: a $35 shirt with a $16 production cost gives you more absolute profit per sale than a $18 shirt with a $9 cost, even though the percentage margins look similar.
 And Etsy fees scale with price, so the fee burden is proportionally the same.